hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/android/loadingaconfiguration.md

 }
 ```

-Create an `OktaIdxClientConfigurationProvider` class that return an `IdxClientConfiguration` from the `BuildConfig`.
+Create an `OktaIdxClientConfigurationProvider` class that returns an `IdxClientConfiguration` from the `BuildConfig`.

 ```kotlin
 import com.okta.android.samples.authenticator.BuildConfig